-Virry VR: Wild Encounters isn’t a game, it’s an experience which is acted out in VR in order to create awareness whilst allowing you to see various animals up close like never before.
+Virry VR: Wild Encounters isn’t a game, it’s an experience that is acted out in VR in order to create awareness whilst allowing you to see various animals up close like never before.
 Even if you have been fortunate enough to go on a safari in Africa, you won’t have been as close to any of the animals which you will see within this experience.
 You will have minimal interactions with the animals as you feed them and then proceed to watch some 360 degrees recorded videos up close, all recorded in full 4k.
 The questions are, is the experience worth the price they are asking for it and how much content do you actually get?

 **Update: I’ve changed the review content as “Feel the Wild” has different videos to “Wild Encounters”, yet I originally stated they were the same.
-This was an error on my side as I don’t own “Feel the Wild” and resorted to looking at videos based on it, videos which were mislabelled.
+This was an error on my side as I don’t own “Feel the Wild” and resorted to looking at videos based on it, videos that were mislabelled.
 I changed the overall score from a 5 to a 6 as I still believe the £7.99 product offers a better value for money, but I do recommend picking up both titles due to the different content.**

 **All images are captured off the PSVR system – quality is much better while wearing the headset**